Best Credit Card Combo Strategy

 Frequently Asked Questions

 Two covers most people well.
 Three is the right number if you want to capture rotating bonus categories or fully cover dining, groceries, travel, and a catch-all with no gaps.
-Beyond three, complexity typically outweighs the additional earning.
+Past three, the extra earning rarely justifies the added complexity.

-Chase trifecta is better for most people: lower annual fees ($95 total), strong earn rates, 14 transfer partners, and simpler credit management.
-The Amex trifecta earns more on dining, groceries, and flights, but the $1,220 in annual fees requires disciplined use of credits and high spending to justify.
+For most people, Chase: $95 in total fees, strong earn rates, 14 transfer partners, and simpler credit management.
+The Amex trifecta out-earns it on dining, groceries, and flights, but its $1,220 in annual fees demands high spending and disciplined use of statement credits to justify.